plone/training/mastering-plone/zpt.rst

 Pure TAL blocks
 +++++++++++++++

 We can use TAL attributes without HTML Tags.

-This is useful when we don't need to add any tags to the markup
+This is useful when we don't need to add any tags to the markup.

 Syntax: